 These are vaguely sweetish, utterly moist to bite with semolina coating adding a texture.The intent was to keep the beet taste as unadulterated as possible.
 Serve these with green chutney as appetizers, over lettuce leaves to make a yummy salad or even slide them inside the buns to make a vegetarian burgers Overall, I think I will be making these a lot many times.

-- 2-3 Thai green chillies, finely chopped (adjust to taste)
+- 3 indian green chillies (hot) finely chopped (adjust to taste)